glotzerlab/spatula/architecture.md

 - util: Sundry classes and methods used to aid/simplify computation of spatula

 ## CI
-The code uses pre-commit to format and lint code before committing.
+The code uses prek to format and lint code before committing.

 ## Testing
 Testing is done through `pytest`.